umeboshi2/freelawmachine/README.md

 packages!
 (You are installing Ubuntu...so do this via a cellular data connection at your own $$ peril!)

-## New in Version 1.6.0!
+## New in Version 2.0.0!

-* 64-bit VM support is now the default!
-(32-bit is now deprecated.)
-* Updated to use the latest Ubuntu 14.04 LTS release.
-* Automatic cloning of CourtListener, so you don't even need a local Git client!
+Major changes for users of 1.6:
+* TBD

 Major changes for users of 1.5 and earlier:
 * The `flp` directory is no longer used or needed.
 If you want to pre-clone a